lmells98/Libft-42Cursus/README.md

 At this time.
 It only contains the functions required from the project...
 Plus a few more bonus functions.
 I will be adding more functions to this Library throughout my time at the Course.

+Submitted Project for Grading.
+Will post results once recieved!

 # Part 1 Functions 23/23
 - ft_isalpha
 - ft_isdigit